Shivi2599/Tata-Group-Data-Visualization---Virtual-Internship/README.md

 - **Total Orders over Time**
   - Highest number of orders are around midday i.e. between 12PM to 2PM.
   - The number of orders fluctuates throughout the day.

-### Final Report

-The finl report can be found in the files uploaded to this repository.

 ### Conclusion